Home | About Us | Engines | Customer Cars | Water Injection | Links

 VERY IMPORTANT INFORMATION ON variability of INACCURATE Drag Racing Time slips !

-Should the owner of one of these world class meters want to compare its performance against the shit backwards ghetto equipment used at drag strips, he or she will need to deal with "rollout," which is the distance a vehicle can move before triggering the archaic backwards timing light system.
+Should the owner of one of these world class meters want to compare its performance against the backwards ghetto equipment used at drag strips, he or she will need to deal with "roll out," which is the distance a vehicle can move before triggering the archaic backwards timing light system.

 Also, a car accelerates to 3 mph in about 12 inches!